 In terms of how much you should be spending on your marketing, conventional wisdom puts the figure at anywhere between 5% and 10% of your annual turnover.

-Social media advertising – Facebook is one of the best advertising channels for SMEs as the targeting options are better.
+Facebook is one of the best advertising channels for SMEs as the targeting options are better.
 You can keep track of your campaign’s KPIs and it is generally lower in costs, while giving you an audience of 15 million Australians who are using it monthly.
-If you execute everything well, you can expect to get a positive ROI with an ad spend of as little as $500 per month.
+If you execute everything well, you can expect to get a positive return on investment (ROI) with an ad spend of as little as $500 per month.

 Do you need help with